How much is your car worth?

 The Encore GX uses computer-generated active noise cancellation to help remove annoying noise and vibration from the passenger compartment, especially at low frequencies.
 The Kicks doesn’t offer active noise cancellation.

 The Encore GX has 1 inch more front hip room, 2.4 inches more front shoulder room, 2.8 inches more rear legroom and .4 inches more rear shoulder room than the Kicks.

-To make loading and unloading groceries and cargo easier when your hands are full, the Encore GX’s power liftgate can be opened just by kicking your foot under the back bumper, leaving your hands completely free.
+To make loading and unloading groceries and cargo easier when your hands are full, the Encore GX’s power liftgate can be opened or closed just by kicking your foot under the back bumper, leaving your hands completely free.
 The Kicks doesn’t offer a power or hands-free opening liftgate.

 J.D.
 Power and Associates surveys of service recipients show that Buick service is better than Nissan.
 J.D.
 Power ranks Buick 8th in service department satisfaction (above the industry average).
 With a 25% lower rating, Nissan is ranked 17th.

 When two different drivers share the Encore GX Essence, the memory system makes it convenient for both.
 Each setting activates different, customized memories for the driver’s seat position, steering wheel position (with optional power wheel adjuster) and outside mirror angle.
 The Kicks doesn’t offer a memory system.

 The Encore GX Essence’s standard easy entry system glides the driver’s seat back when the door is unlocked or the ignition is switched off, making it easier for the driver to get in and out.
 The Kicks doesn’t offer an easy entry system.

 The Encore GX Select/Essence offers an optional heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The Kicks doesn’t offer a heads-up display.